Fluorite Properties, Facts and Photos

 Fluorite is often found alongside lead and zinc minerals in hydrothermal veins.

-Other notable deposits of fluorite can be found in Germany, Austria, Switzerland, Norway, Mexico and Canada.
-The state of Illinois in the U.S was once the world's largest producer but the last mine closed in 1995.
+Other notable fluorite deposits are in Germany, Austria, Switzerland, Norway, Mexico and Canada.
+The state of Illinois in the U.S. was once the world's largest producer, but the last mine closed in 1995.

 large cube-like shape of the mineral green fluorite in a museum display cabinet